ubiqsecurity/ubiq-dotnet/README.md

 ubiq-dotnet.sln
 ```

-Within the Solution Explorer pane, right-click the WinConsole project, then select *Set as Startup Project*.

-From the Build menu, execute *Rebuild Solution* to compile all projects.

-## Requirements
+#### Compiling using Visual Studio Environment

--   Visual Studio 2017
+-   Visual Studio 2017 or newer
 -   In the Visual Studio Installer, make sure the following items are checked in the *Workloads* category:
     - .NET desktop development
     - .NET Core cross-platform development
 -   If building the ubiq-dotnet library from source, the ubiq-dotnet solution assumes the .NET Framework 4.6.1 for Windows, .NET Core 2.0 or later, and .NET Standard 2.0 or later.
+-  C# Language 7.2 or greater

+Within the Solution Explorer pane, right-click the WinConsole project, then select *Set as Startup Project*.

+From the Build menu, execute *Rebuild Solution* to compile all projects.

+#### Requirements to Use Ubiq-Security library
+-   Visual Studio 2017 or newer with one of the following development environments
+    - .NET Framework (4.6.1 or newer) desktop development
+    - .NET Core (2.0 or newer) cross-platform development
 -  C# Language 7.2 or greater

 ## Usage